-Breyer’s retirement gives Biden a fresh opportunity for a badly needed victory
+Analysis | Breyer’s retirement gives Biden a fresh opportunity for a badly needed victory

 Biden’s first year has been a reminder that, however careful and strategic an administration tries to be about planning its moves, unexpected events create fresh obstacles that cannot be ignored.
 A president doesn’t have the luxury to ignore things when they arrive at the White House front door.
 But in this case, what has arrived is something for which the White House should be well prepared and the kind of issue with which Biden, a former chairman of the Senate Judiciary Committee, is quite familiar.

 Still there are risks.
 This is a battle Biden cannot afford to lose — and in a 50-50 Senate, as he has learned, there is nothing he can take for granted.
-As one Democrat noted, the concern is always that something happens — an unexpected revelation, a stumble in the hearings or a procedural hiccup — that creates an issue to get it done.
+As one Democrat noted, the concern is always that something happens — an unexpected revelation, a stumble in the hearings or a procedural hiccup.
 Some Democrats fear that McConnell will seize on anything that could slow down the process or in other ways make Democrats and the president appear divided and ineffective.

 Beyond that is the question of whether Biden can produce a nominee who truly does unite the party, one whose background and record excite progressives who have been unhappy as the Build Back Better bill has been chopped down repeatedly, and draw in moderate voters in the suburbs and elsewhere who may have turned away from Biden during his first year in office but could be lured back by a fight over a nominee they see as acceptable.